ermlikeyeah/ermlikeyeah.github.io/_posts/2017-09-13-primary-care-dashboard.markdown

 title: Making a simple dashboard for our discovery
 date: '2017-09-13 21:00:00'
 ---
 I am currently working on a chlamydia discovery at NHS Digital.
-We’re looking to understand the needs of people who
+We’re looking to understand the needs of people who:

-1. could get chlamydia,
+1. could get chlamydia
-2. have chlamydia,
+2. have chlamydia
 3. have had chlamydia
 4. are effected by people who have chlamydia